Studying Chemistry in Germany

 Typical questions raised within the subject

-- How do you determine which substances are contained in foods?
+- How do you determine which substances are contained in food?

-- How can phosphates be recovered from sewage treatment plants?
+- How can CO₂ be removed from the atmosphere?

 The subject suits you,...